Murali-group/RegLinker/docs/usage.md

 - `RegLinkerIO.py`: contains utility functions for reading inputs from and writing outputs to disk.

+- `RegexToGraph.py`: a Python 2 utility (incompatible with the rest of the Python files in this repository!) for transforming a regular expression into a graph, and for writing that graph to disk.

-- `examples/network.tsv` and `examples/dfa.tsv`: contains examples of
-  graphs that the module RegLinkerIO can interface with.
+- `examples/toy/*`: contains toy examples of graphs that the module RegLinkerIO can interface with.
 These are as tab-separated edge lists of the form `head<tab>tail<tab>label<tab>weight`.
 Note that the graph representation of a DFA does not utilize the weight column.

-- `examples/net-nodes.tsv` and `examples/dfa-nodes.tsv`: each contains
-  a list of sources and targets.
-In the first, these correspond to receptors and transcription factors in the protein interaction network.
-In the second, these correspond to start/final states for the DFA.
-These tab-separated files take the form `node<tab>type`, where type is a user-specified designation as to whether the node is a source or target.
-By default, the strings `source` and `target` should be used.
+- `examples/biological/*`: contains input files used in the RegLinker paper for signaling pathway reconstruction (note: the example given is a demonstration of the technique applied, not a full reproduction of the pipeline used in the paper; for example, an additional re-weighting procedure was applied in the paper).

-## Example
+## Toy Example

-Suppose we have the following toy example network *G*, where an edge label of *p* indicates that an interaction is annotated to a given curated pathway, and a label of *x* indicates that an interaction is not.
-Here, we designate *s* as a receptor, and *t* as a transcription factor.
+Suppose we have the following toy example network *G*, where an edges are labeled with either *p* or *n*.
+We designate the ndoe *s* to serve as the network's source, and *t* to serve as its target.

 <img src="./network.svg">